-Now that you have data logged, you can start messing around with your spreadsheet and generate graphs.
+Now that you have your data logged, you can start messing around with your spreadsheet and generate graphs.
 I suggest you create a dashboard sheet that will manipulate your data in your logs sheet.
 This enables you to generate a global conversion rate (registrants/attendees).

 3. [Beginner] Webinar integration with your marketing automation tool

-Pain point addressed: doing follow up and sort your attendees is time consuming.
+Doing follow up and sort your attendees is time consuming.

-Want more?
 Here’s a cool zap that I implemented for Livestorm in order to tag our webinar attendees and potentially retarget them.

-Actually, in that case, Livestorm is just a data source.
+In this case, Livestorm is just a data source.
 We’ll use our marketing automation to do all the heavy lifting.

 At Drip, we created a Webinar Workflow Blueprint that anyone can use to automate their webinar communications.
 This blueprint show you how to segment subscribers in three phases: post-registration, non-attendees, and attendees.

 The beauty is, once you set this system up, you can use it over and over.
 Automation gives you the freedom to just focus on promoting your webinar--because you know Drip will automatically send the right emails to the right person at the right time.

 First, let’s create a zap source using Livestorm.
 This is standard, let’s pick the Attendee Registered trigger.
 Pick “all webinars”.